 Arthritis generally affects three areas of the foot: the shinbone-ankle joint, joints involving the outer mid-foot, inner mid-foot, and heel bone, and the joint connecting the foot bone to the big toe.

-Weiss Chiropractic PC in Imperial offers several effective treatment therapies to resolve conditions causing foot pain.
+Weiss Chiropractic PC in Ogallala offers several effective treatment therapies to resolve conditions causing foot pain.
 Your foot pain doctor may recommend one or more of the following: